sdean15/c-files/README.md

 # c-files
-A repo to hold random files
+A repo to hold random c files from school assignments.
+Not all of these have been verified to be working correctly so do not use these for any project.